swisscom-api/doc/examples/voice/voip/voice_voip_v1.md

 It is a simple java application which shows how the following resources works:

 * **/voice/v1/voip/{id}/phoneNumbers/{phoneNumber}/phonebooks**
-    * GET - get phonebooks
+    * GET - get phone books
 * **/voice/v1/voip/{id}/phoneNumbers/{phoneNumber}/calls** -
     * GET . get call history of a customers phone
 * **/voice/v1/voip/{id}/phoneNumbers/{phoneNumber}/calls**
-    * POST - iniciates an call
+    * POST - initiates an call
 * **/voice/v1/voip/{id}/phoneNumbers/{phoneNumber}/forwardings**
-    * GET - get curent settings for the call forwarding of a specified phone number
+    * GET - get current settings for the call forwarding of a specified phone number
     * PUT - set the call forwarding configuration of a specific type
     * DELETE - delete all forwarding entries